Are you interested in selling Medicare Advantage successfully?

-A problem that a lot of these doctors have is a patient may enroll in a plan and if that agent didn’t double check the doctor list, that doctor could lose that patient.
-They’re going to go somewhere else.
+A problem these doctors have is a patient may enroll in a plan where the doctor could lose that patient.
+The patient will go somewhere else.

-The doctor loses money on that patient.
-So getting with the doctor, knowing what plans a doctor takes and creating a relationship with the doctor’s office, letting them know, “Hey, I’ll take care of your people that turn 65.
+Getting with the doctor, knowing what plans a doctor takes and creating a relationship with the doctor’s office, letting them know, “Hey, I’ll take care of your people that turn 65.”

-I’m going to make sure that they enroll in one of the plans that you’ve got or do my best job to put them in one of these plans,” that way the doctor can retain the patient.
-So I think working with doctors’ offices is a good way to bring in business.
+That way the doctor can retain the patient.
+So I think working with doctors’ offices is a good way to sell Medicare Advantage plans.